A no-go theorem in bumblebee vector-tensor cosmology: Linear cosmological perturbations

 \section{Linear cosmological perturbations}

-To complement the background analysis, we extend the analysis to the linear perturbation regime in this section.

-As usual, we decompose the perturbations into scalar, vector, and tensor modes.
+To determine if the theory is stable around cosmological backgrounds, we extend our analysis to the linear perturbation regime, and we decompose the perturbations into scalar (S), vector (V), and tensor (T) modes.
 The action is invariant under the change of the coordinates (diffeomorphism invariance) $x^\mu\to{x}^\mu+\zeta^\mu$.
-The decomposition based on the symmetries of the FLRW metric is $\zeta^\mu=(\zeta^0,\partial^i\zeta+\zeta^{(T)\,i})$, where $\zeta^0$ and $\zeta$ transform as a scalar under the spatial time-dependent diffeomorphisms while the two transverse degrees of freedom $\zeta^{(T)\,i}$, which are divergenceless $\partial_i\zeta^{(T)\,i}=0$, transform as a vector.
-We choose these four gauge degrees of freedom such the perturbed metric takes the form \cite{Mukhanov:2005sc,Weinberg:2008zzc}
+The decomposition based on the symmetries of the FLRW metric is $\zeta^\mu=(\zeta^0,\partial^i\zeta+\zeta^{(T)\,i})$, where $\zeta^0$ and $\zeta$ transform as scalars under time-dependent spatial diffeomorphisms while the two transverse degrees of freedom $\zeta^{(T)\,i}$, which are divergenceless $\partial_i\zeta^{(T)\,i}=0$, transform as vectors.
+We choose these four gauge degrees of freedom such that the perturbed metric takes the form \cite{Mukhanov:2005sc,Weinberg:2008zzc}

-We have two scalar modes ($\alpha, \beta$), two divergenceless vector modes ($\beta^i$), and two tensor modes ($h_{ij}$) which are symmetric, traceless $\delta^{ij}h_{ij}=0$, and transverse $\partial^ih_{ij}=0$.
-For the scalar perturbations, the spatial part of the metric is flat and that is why this gauge is called the spatially flat gauge.
-For the bumblebee field we have
+We have two scalar modes ($\alpha, \beta$), two divergenceless vector modes ($\beta^i$), and two tensor modes ($h_{ij}$) which are symmetric, transverse $\partial^ih_{ij}=0$, and traceless $\delta^{ij}h_{ij}=0$.
+For the scalar perturbations, the spatial part of the metric is flat, earning this gauge the name spatially flat gauge.
+For the bumblebee field we have the general form